 Burke left everyone’s eyes wide open in the contest’s first event: the IronMind Apollon’s Axle Double Overhand Deadlift, where Rich Williams’ longstanding world record of 501 lb.
 (228 kg) has proven tough for anyone to overtake.

 Burke jumped from 485 lb.
 (220 kg) to 507 lb.
 (230 kg), lifted it with ease, but he dropped the bar so he was turned down; nonchalantly, Burke repeated the lift and lowered it carefully, for a new world record.
 Burke would later say that he knew he wasn’t thinking when he let go of it after completing the lift.
-Since he had effectively done a double with a world record weight, how could one be surprised that Burke then called for 516 lb.
-(235 kg) and that he hauled it up for another good lift and another world record.
-But wait, he wasn’t done yet: Mike Burke showed what’s coming down the road because he then called for 528 lb.
-(240 kg) and pulled it to about knee height before losing his grip on the bar.
+Since he had effectively done a double with a world record weight, how could one be surprised that Burke then called for 235 kg, which he hauled up for another good lift and another world record.
+But wait, he wasn’t done yet: Mike Burke showed what’s coming down the road because he then called for 240 kg and pulled it to about knee height before losing his grip on the bar.